SumoLogic/sumologic-documentation/docs/integrations/web-servers/haproxy.md

 1. Generate an access key and access ID for a user that has the **Manage Monitors** role capability.
 For instructions see [Access Keys](/docs/manage/security/access-keys#Create_an_access_key_on_Preferences_page).
 2. Download [Terraform 0.13](https://www.terraform.io/downloads.html) or later, and install it.
 3. Download the Sumo Logic Terraform package for HAProxy monitors.
-The alerts package is available in the [Sumo Logic github repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages).
+The alerts package is available in the [Sumo Logic GitHub repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages).
 You can either download it using the git clone command or as a zip file.
 4. Alert Configuration.
 After extracting the package, navigate to the terraform-sumologic-sumo-logic-monitor/monitor_packages/haproxy/ directory.
 Edit the haproxy.auto.tfvars file and add the Sumo Logic Access Key and Access ID from Step 1 and your Sumo Logic deployment.
 If you're not sure of your deployment, see [Sumo Logic Endpoints and Firewall Security](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
 ```sql
 access_id   = "<SUMOLOGIC ACCESS ID>"